Kroc/pling-z80/docs/implementation.md

         |                             |
     +---+---+---------------------+---v---+----
     | value | dict-entry ¦ lambda | value | ...
-    +-------+---^----+------------+-------+----
+    +-------+---+----^------------+-------+----
                 |    |
-    - - - ------'    '------> (dict-entry)
+    <- - - -----'    '------- (dict-entry)

 When a function name token is encountered, the chain of dictionary entries is followed to find the function.
+This is why dictionary entries are linked backwards through the heap, to search newest first.

+The language grammar is designed to not require forward-references, that is, calling a function before it's been defined.
+You must define a function before it can be called.
+This avoids having to do a second pass on the code to fix up forward-references and to minimise the amount of meta-data that needs to be held during assembly.

-A more efficient method of building the dictionary and searching it might be used in the future, however the current method allows building directly on the heap during tokenisation without having to place a dictionary structure somewhere in memory that may grow too large, or the heap might run into.
+A more efficient method of building the dictionary and searching it might be used in the future, however the current method allows building directly on the heap during tokenisation without having to place a dictionary structure somewhere in memory that may grow too large, or that the heap might run into!